For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 Improves Hand-Eye Coordination

-While other activities such as exercise and video games can build your hand-eye coordination, there’s never a time where it matters more than landing a kill in hunting.
+While other activities such as exercise and video games can build your hand-eye coordination, there’s never a time where it matters more than landing archery targets in hunting to test your physical prowess a little bit.

 If you don’t land it, then you have to have a conversation with yourself.